About Your Endoscopic Submucosal Dissection (ESD) with a Colonoscopy or Sigmoidoscopy

 • Raw (fresh) fruits and vegetables.

-• Whole kernel corn, including canned corn
+• Whole kernel corn, including canned corn.

-• Whole grains (such as oatmeal, brown rice, quinoa, or wheat bread)
+• Whole grains, such as oatmeal, brown rice, quinoa, or wheat bread.

-• Seeds (such as poppy or sesame)
+• Seeds, such as poppy or sesame.

-• Nuts
+• Nuts.

-Talk with your endoscopy nurse
+Talk with an endoscopy nurse

-A few days before your procedure, you’ll get a telephone call from an endoscopy nurse.
+A few days before your procedure, you’ll get a phone call from an endoscopy nurse.
 They will review the instructions in this guide with you and ask you questions about your medical history.
 The nurse will also review your medications and tell you which to take the morning of your procedure.

 If you’re usually constipated, take narcotic medications, or have had a colonoscopy with a poor prep in the past: